tgstation/tgstation/code/datums/ai/learn_ai.md

 One feature of subtrees is that if you are making a subtree, and want to change something when using the subtree depending on the AI, you can assign any field in the subtree as a binding; this makes it editable in any controller (or subtree) that the subtree is used.

+You can also re-assign subtrees by setting an "Override ID".
+By doing this you can call `controller.set_behavior_tree_override()` with the same ID to change what subtree is used in this node.
+Used in for example pet commands to tell a dog to go fetch dynamically.

 ## Editor

 The behavior tree editor can be opened via opening one of our .bt.json files.
 These .bt.json files are specialized json files that format our (sub)trees.
 In theory these jsons are human-readable, but the editor makes it much easier to parse them.
 The editor only edits the .bt.json file itself.